Kamil Conteh: Middlesbrough

-In April 2022, with his contract coming to a close at Watford, Conteh spent time on trial with Championship side, Middlesbrough.
-Subsequently signing a contract with them in May 2022.
+In April 2022, with his contract coming to a close at Watford, Conteh spent time on trial with Championship side Middlesbrough, subsequently signing a contract with them in May 2022.

 On 1 October 2022, Conteh signed for National League club Gateshead on loan until 2 January 2023.
 This loan was later extended until the end of the season having featured fifteen times, scoring twice.
 He featured for Gatehead in the 2023 FA Trophy final defeat at Wembley Stadium.
 At the end of the 2022–23 season, Conteh was voted as the Gateshead Supporters' Player of the Year.

 Grimsby Town

 On 3 July 2023, Conteh signed for Grimsby Town for an undisclosed fee.

 Bristol Rovers

 On 26 January 2024, Conteh signed for League One club Bristol Rovers on a three-and-a-half-year contract for an undisclosed fee following the activation of his release clause.
 Local press suggested that the fee paid was in the region of £300,000, despite conflicting earlier reports that a club-record fee had been agreed.
 He made his debut the following day, impressing in a 3–1 victory over Oxford United.

 In March 2025, manager Iñigo Calderón confirmed that Conteh was unlikely to feature again for the remainder of the 2024–25 season.
 His last appearance for the club had come on 26 December 2024, where he suffered a minor knee injury before noticing unusual swelling in his foot, diagnosed as a bone infection.

+Following relegation to League Two, Conteh made his return from his injury, scoring a first goal for the club in November 2025 with a late winner in a 1–0 EFL Trophy victory over Plymouth Argyle.

+On 2 February 2026, Conteh joined League One club Lincoln City on loan for the remainder of the 2025–26 season.
+He made his debut on the final day of the season against Port Vale.

+Following the conclusion of the 2025–26 season, Conteh was one of seven players made available to depart the club.